 Challenge 4: Automation

 As mentioned above, software automates much of remote monitoring.
-However, some monitoring and management tools are better than executing this process than others.
+However, some monitoring and management tools are better at executing this process than others.
 That’s because RIM is still a new technology, and some vendors are working out the fine details.
-Regardless, monitoring tools are becoming more sophisticated every day, automating nearly all of the manual processes associated with infrastructure management, such as network performance updates and security patch installation.
+Regardless, monitoring tools are becoming more sophisticated daily, automating nearly all the manual processes associated with infrastructure management, such as network performance updates and security patch installation.

-RIM has struggled with AI and machine learning in the past, but this is changing fast.
-The best tools take advantage of these technologies by providing users with invaluable insights into every aspect of their IT infrastructure, from server uptime to network memory.
-This real-time business intelligence helps CIOs solve problems and make smarter decisions.
-AI and machine learning can also improve automation, making IT management a speedier process.
+RIM has struggled with AI and machine learning, but this is changing fast.
+The best tools take advantage of these technologies by providing end-users with invaluable insights into every aspect of their IT infrastructure, from server uptime to network memory.

 Not all remote management tools use these technologies, so CIOs and software procurement teams should research the market and find the best platforms and RIM service providers.